 The rent for communication licences on standard sites is presently based on the Independent Pricing and Regulatory Tribunal (IPART) fee schedule.
 Please refer to the Communication licence rent Fact Sheet on the departments' website for further information.

 Application fees

-The following fees apply when seeking consent to construct and operate communication facilities on Crown land.
+Please refer to the Crown Lands website for current fees relating to applications seeking consent to construct and operate communication facilities on Crown land.